bhunakit/GPT_from_scratch/README.md

 Implemented to decoder part of transformer using PyTorch
 Trained on Harry Potter books 1-4

-900K parameters (compared to GPT3 with 175B parameters 😪)
+900K parameters (ultralight compared to GPT3 with 175B parameters 😪)

 ### Before Training: